 Use SOC Technology that Supports Orchestration, Automation, and AI

 Organizations need to detect and respond to malicious behaviors and incidents, because even the best preventative controls will not prevent all incidents.
 As pointed out in this Gartner paper, IT risk and security and leaders must move away from trying to prevent every threat – and instead, they should accept as inevitable that perfect protection is impossible.
 The question is not if, but when – and more importantly, how – that is, how to handle an incident optimally, when it occurs.

 But SOCs work with so many different technologies.
-So how do you develop a SOC that can respond accurately and effectively in real time?
+So how do you develop an SOC that can respond accurately and effectively in real time?

 If you are investigating an incident and need to use each technology separately, it takes more time and requires greater expertise to identify the problem.
 Say, for example, there is a virus alert.
-To investigate it, the SOC must use the SIEM, the EDR (Endpoint Detection and Response), and network forensics technologies designed to provide advanced threat detection.
+To investigate it, the SOC must use the SIEM, the EDR (Endpoint Detection and Response), and network forensics technologies designed to provide advanced detection for cyber security threats.